alaanni/Farm-simulator/README.md

 # Farm-simulator
 Object-oriented programming with Java

-Program could be run from Main.java
+The program could be run from Main.java